cmorten/deno-rollup/README.md

 which compiles small pieces of code into something larger and more complex, such as a library or application.

-This library extends Rollup so that it can be used within Deno scripts to bundle modules.
+This library extends Rollup so that it can be used in Deno - supporting core Deno features out-of-the-box such as URL imports, Typescript and JSX.

 ## Installation